 As no business has one typical customer with one static channel preference, buying behavior or media consumption pattern, cross-channel marketing automation tools have taken a high flight.

 Although some vendors like to invent new terms to describe their solutions, marketing automation is what it is: a mix of technology and tactics to have a single view on customers and prospects and to be where customers are at any given time in their lifecycle with clear goals in a customer-centric and – somewhat – automated manner.
-Pre-purchase, during the buy and after it.
+Pre-purchase, during the buy and after it, with email marketing de facto still playing a big role in it.

 And what’s one of the keys towards success?
 Relevant content.
 In the end marketing automating is also about providing the right content/information/offers at the right time across the right channels to the right audiences for the right platforms and reasons in a tailored/segmented/personalized way.
 And that’s what content marketing in most cases is about too (remember content marketing is an umbrella term).